Libeskind Tower

 Libeskind Tower or PwC Tower, also called Il Curvo (The Curved One in English), is a skyscraper completed in 2020 in the city of Milan as part of the CityLife development project.
 The tower reaches a height of 175 m with 28 floors, and a total floor area of about 76,000 square metres.
 It is the home for the Milan offices of PricewaterhouseCoopers.
 The project's designer and namesake is the Polish-American architect Daniel Libeskind.

+Description

 The curve of the tower slopes toward its counterparts in the development, the Isozaki and Hadid towers and the Piazza Tre Torri below.

 The Renaissance cupola is the basic principle behind Il Curvo's concept.
 It is reinterpreted through the concave movement of its elevation and it culminates in the crown, both distinctive elements of the project.
-The curved tower's facade is made of sustainable, state of the art glass, that will reflect the public space below and vistas around.
+The crown, a 40 m structure, not only contains the building’s maintenance, air conditioning, and rainwater recycling system but also doubles as both a viewing platform and an art gallery for the general public.
+The curved tower's facade is made of sustainable glass which reflects the public space below and vistas around.